freerange/site/soups/weeknotes/week-208.snip.markdown

 ## Mocha

-[James M](/james-mead) has been powering through various <%= l('mocha') %> issues; we are eagerly awaiting the day when [his patches to finally resolve the monkey-patch-pocalpyse within ActiveSupport::Test][mocha-rails-patch] get released and pave the way to a brighter, simpler test tool integration future.
+[James M](/james-mead) has been powering through various [mocha](/mocha) issues; we are eagerly awaiting the day when [his patches to finally resolve the monkey-patch-pocalpyse within ActiveSupport::Test][mocha-rails-patch] get released and pave the way to a brighter, simpler test tool integration future.

 It's not been an easy quest, and I truly admire the patience and tenacity that James has shown in order to get this far, particularly helping people out as they report issues.
 I personally consider Mocha to be basically part of the unofficial standard libraries of Ruby, and I really appreciate the time and effort he puts into it.